apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 index keys to be present in the selector as above so need differentiate between the fields in index's keys and values when selecting an index to ensure we retain the correct behaviour.

+## Mixed versions during cluster upgrades

+The relevant scenarios here are an updated coordinator talking to outdated shards, and the opposite of an outdated coordinator talking to upgraded shards.
+A further wrinkle is that while a coordinator is either upgraded or not, the shards that the coordinator speaks to can be a mixture of upgraded and outdated.

+For the purposes of this discussion, we only need to worry about when a covering index is in play during a query; the code path outside that use-case should not change.

+From what I can tell, we can avoid special code paths for cluster upgrades specific to this work.
+Instead we accept that some queries will take longer during cluster upgrade mixed version operation.
+This is described below.

+### Updated coordinator, outdated shard

+In this case, the coordinator will note the covering index, and set the view query option `include_docs=false`.
+This means that the row passed to `view_cb/2` will not have a document included.
+In the function, `case ViewRow#view_row.doc of` will hit the `undefined` clause, meaning that the row is passed through unchanged, without the document.
+When the row reaches the coordinator and is passed to `doc_member_and_extract/2` from `handle_message/2`, the `case couch_util:get_value(doc, RowProps) of` will also hit its `undefined` clause.
+The coordinator will then perform a quorum read with `r=1` of the document and carry out the match and extract.

+This will slow down the processing of results at the coordinator for that row, but shouldn't alter the correctness of the result.
+So we shouldn't need a special code path to support this case.
+Which is nice.

+### Outdated coordinator, updated shard

+In this case, the coordinator won't be checking for covering indexes, meaning that `include_docs=true` will be set when `r<2` as today.

+I suspect we'll set an option in `viewcbargs` that contains the index field names and whether its a covering index.
+This means that an updated shard will be checking for those fields.
+When it can't find them, it'll fallback to the current behaviour in `view_cb/2`, meaning that it reads the document found via `include_docs=true`, execute `match_and_extract_doc/3` and return the row if it matches the query.

+The coordinator will received the final result document as today and assume it's correct, and forward it to the client.More work than needed will be carried out at the shard.
+But, again, this doesn't appear to require special code so long as we are careful.

 # Advantages and Disadvantages